Family of the Year Award (district level)

 Rookie of the Year Award (unit level)

-The Rookie of the Year Award is a new award for 2015 to be given to an adult whose first year of service at the unit level has significantly impacted the youth and adults in the unit.
+The Rookie of the Year Award is an award to be given to an adult whose first year of service at the unit level has significantly impacted the youth and adults in the unit.
 Many new Scouters join a unit and automatically plug in and make significant and lasting contributions, despite being green.
 The expectation is that they’ll continue to serve in a variety of capacities serving their unit.
 The Mustang District Rookie of the Year Award is intended to properly recognize an individual new to your unit whose first year of service has had a significant impact on the youth, program, or committee on a unit level.
 Each unit may make one nomination.

 Spirit Award (unit level)

 The Spirit Award is presented to one or more Scouters in each unit who has made a significant impact in the lives of youth in the unit and/or district.
 Units may select one candidate per year for every 50 Scouts registered with the Boy Scouts of America. (i.e., 1 – 50 Scouts = one nomination, 51 Scouts = two nominations).
 Anyone may recommend a Scouter for the award.
-The unit committee selects the candidate(s) based on their knowledge of the candidate’s contributions, personal qualities, etc. The Spirit Award is $10.
-One adult from the unit should pay for the award when registering for the dinner.
+The unit committee selects the candidate(s) based on their knowledge of the candidate’s contributions, personal qualities, etc.

 District Award of Merit (district level)